-YES - You will find showers in the Athlete's Garden (post race area).
+YES - We will have showers in the post race area.

 What should I do if I don't feel well after the race?

 If you are feeling unwell, there is a medical tent at the finish line, so don't hesitate to consult a doctor.
 If you have already returned to your hotel/home, you can contact 112, which is the emergency number available throughout Europe.